View James Dahl's Obituary on Tallahassee.com and share memories

 James Andrews Dahl

-James is survived by his mother, Georgia Puckett Dahl; his father, Jim Dahl (wife Kathy); his sister, Kate (husband, George), and nephews, James and George; his grandmother, Nannette ("NoNo"); his grandfather, Jim R. Dahl; his his adoring fiancée, Colleen; his step-siblings Chad (wife, Laura) and Chase (fiancée, Emily) and Rainey; as well as a multitude of aunts, uncles, and cousins who all loved him dearly.
+James is survived by his parents, Jim and Kathy; his mother, Georgia; his adoring fiancée, Colleen; his sister, Kate (husband, George), and nephews, James and George; his brothers Chad (wife, Laura) and Chase (fiancée, Emily); his sister, Rainey; his grandmother, Nannette ("NoNo"), as well as a multitude of aunts, uncles, and cousins who all loved him dearly.

 His experiences in the arts in both New York and Nashville led him to set permanent roots in Los Angeles, California, where he realized his main passion was film.
 He founded Modern Man Films, an LA-based film, television, podcast, and VR development and production company.
 James' Modern Man Films produced the critically acclaimed film, The End of the Tour, in 2015 - which premiered at Sundance Film Festival.
 The film captured the story and essence of David Foster Wallace, a novelist James adored greatly - with his favorite book being Infinite Jest.